anonymouspo/HANDWRITING-TTS/README.md

 ## THANK YOU

 Glad you are here.
-#Open to Network , Interested in working on Small Projects/Applications!
+#Open to Network , Interested in working on Projects/Applications!